PavelRodygin/ConstructionSiteSimulator/README.md

 - Physics-based crane simulation
 - Component isolation and extensibility

 While the core functionality is complete and working, some refinements and optimizations are ongoing.
-The focus was on showcasing the architectural approach and extensibility potential rather than production-ready polish.
+The focus was on showcasing the work with Physics and architectural approach and extensibility potential rather than production-ready polish.